To AFL Home Page

 Legacy Weekend Games

 The following is a list of AFL 'Throwback' games, from websites, teams, and espn.com.
-The espn.com story gives the wrong date for the Hall of Fame game: it's Sunday, August 9, as shown below.
-Note that neither the AFL Texans nor the Raiders ever played the Cowboys, nor did the AFL Titans play the Dolphins, but it's still good to see the AFL celebrated in this way. ~ REMEMBER the AFL
+The espn.com story gives the wrong date for the Hall of Fame game: it was Sunday, August 9, as shown below.

 Sunday, Aug.
 9